top of page

 not against them.

 I believe good leadership listens first and I will welcome input from fellow Town Board members and from the public.
 I will actively seek feedback from residents about the types of businesses that would best serve and strengthen our community.
-I will also work to streamline processes for businesses that are a good fit for our town, making it easier for them to succeed without drowning them in unnecessary red tape.
+I will also work to streamline processes for property owners, and businesses making it easier for people to succeed without drowning them in unnecessary red tape.

 This is leadership rooted in service, not politics as usual.